Ollie Idowu, JD, MPH

 Outside of the office, Cristina enjoys spending time with her family, exercising, traveling and playing sports such as basketball, soccer and volleyball.

-Health IT Project Manager
+Health IT Project Director

 Grecia has been with IPHCA since January 2018 and previously served as our Grants Program Coordinator.
 Prior to joining IPHCA, Grecia worked with the Illinois Chapter, American Academy of Pediatrics.
 There, she implemented and sustained a coordinated system of care that integrated clinical and community-based programs to improve patient outcomes for childhood obesity in health center sites.